ludvigknutsmark/python-chat/README.md

 ## Security issues
 Those that I know of:
 * When a server verifies a client the client first sends it public key to the server.
 This is obviously wrong.
 A solution would be a login/register for clients which would generate a public key put in a database that the server would check with each challenge.
 * The SSL certificate verification from the client has a callback function that is not implemented.
-Further resaerch is essential for this to be OK.
+Further research is essential for this to be OK.

 ## Usage
 Before connecting to a server the user has to create a password.
 This password is for encrypting the PEM encoded elliptic curve private key used in digital signatures.